dbus2/zbus/book/src/blocking.md

 Similarly here, you'd use [`blocking::ObjectServer`] that is associated with every [`blocking::Connection`] instance.
-While there is no blocking version of `Interface`, `dbus_interface` allows you to write non-async methods.
+While there is no blocking version of `Interface`, `interface` allows you to write non-async methods.

 **Note:** Even though you can write non-async methods, these methods are still called from an async context.
 Therefore, you can not use blocking API in the method implementation directly.
 See note at